Mediavine Review (Should You Make the Switch?)

 1. Hands-Off

 With AdSense, you can either run a sitewide script and let Google manage ad placements.
 Or you can place ads manually by inserting a piece of code in your content where you want an ad to appear.
-This can be in the sidebar, in your blog posts, in the header, or pretty much anywhere you like.
+This can be in the sidebar, inside blog posts, in the header, or pretty much anywhere you like.

 With Mediavine, it’s very much hands-off.
 The only thing you need to do is install a script wrapper, and Mediavine’s system will make ads appear on your blog.

-It’s worth emphasizing that the Mediavine dashboard allows you to configure ad density.
+As mentioned, the Mediavine dashboard allows you to configure ad density.
 So, if you feel that there are too many ads appearing on your website, you can tone this down a bit, or vice versa.

 2. Content Hints